saadtazi/fakr-node/README.md

 * ~~add API to control routes dynamically~~
 * add binary route types (images, pdf...)
 * add an admin UI
-* add a "persistence" layer (no sure there is a usecase for that...)
 * add way to "prepare the future" (first call: return this once, then this 3 times, or a la sinonjs...)

 #LICENSE